Steve-Tech/SimpleMusicLibrary/README.md

     - Default password is username with capital first letter + exclamation mark
       - eg. `admin` -> `Admin!`
   - `watchdog`: Watch and scan new files in library
+  - `delete_allowed`: Is watchdog allowed to remove deleted files from database
   - `ignore_prefix`: Ignore new files starting with anything in array
 ```json
 {